Away a wee walk – Giants Causeway

-Day Tour Includes:• The first part of the day - we join the market leader in luxury coach tours to the Causeway coast.
+- The first part of the day - join the market leader in luxury coach tours to the Causeway coast.

 Atlantic Coast Drive

-We make our first stop with a visit to the Carrick‐A‐Rede rope bridge - a one‐time bridge used by fishermen to access an out crop in order to check their salmon fishing nets, the rope bridge is now available all year round for anyone wishing to walk on a moving bridge some 30 metres above the sea!
+First stop is a visit to the Carrick‐A‐Rede rope bridge, a one‐time bridge used by fishermen to access an out crop in order to check their salmon fishing nets, the rope bridge is now available all year round for anyone wishing to walk on a moving bridge some 30 metres above the sea!